rethinkdb/rethinkdb-rs/0-about-rethinkdb/limitations.md

 * Each table requires a minimum of approximately 10MB disk space on each server in a cluster.
 (A completely empty table takes up 4MB.)

+* Each table has an overhead of 8MB RAM on each server it's replicated on.

 * While there is no hard limit on the size of a single document, there is a recommended limit of 16MB for memory performance reasons.

 * The maximum size of a JSON query is 64M.